How Does the Ebola Virus Affect the Human Body?

 The Ebola virus attacks connective tissue multiplying rapidly in collagen.
 Collagen is the tissue that helps to keep the organs in place.
 The tissue is basically digested by this virus.

-The Ebola virus causes small blood clots to form in the bloodstream of the patient; the blood thickens and the blood flow slows down.
+The virus causes small blood clots to form in the bloodstream of the patient; the blood thickens and the blood flow slows down.
 Blood clots get stuck into blood vessels forming red spots on the patient skin.
 These grow in size as the disease progress.
 Also, blood clots does not allow a proper blood supply to many organs such as the liver, brain, lungs, kidneys, intestines, breast tissue, testicles, etc.

 Spontaneous bleeding then occurs from body orifices and gaps in the skin, such as needle puncture marks and rips that can suddenly appear.
 Death is caused by huge loss of blood, renal failure, or shock.

-What are the Symptoms of Virus Ebola?
+What Are the Symptoms of Virus Ebola?

 The first symptoms of Ebola virus infection are a sudden increase in body temperature, strong headaches, and joint and muscle pain.
 Diarrhea, vomiting, and stomach pain usually follow with internal and external bleeding in many cases.
 Bleeding can occur from the eyes, nose, and tongue.